 PILANESBERG NATIONAL PARK

-Hole 1: Par 4, Stroke 7 , Length 403m : The ideal tee shot on this tough opening hole is to the left centre of the fairway.
-The bunker on the right side of the fairway is to be avoided at all costs.
+Hole 1: Par 4, Stroke 7, Length 403m: The ideal tee shot on this tough opening hole is to the left centre of the fairway.
+Avoid the bunker at all cost on the right side of the fairway.
 The green is well bunkered in the front, and dependent on the pin position a medium iron shot is required for your approach.

 Hole 3 : Par 4, Stroke 3, Length 411m: Accuracy is the key from the tee, with bush on the left and a bunker on the right.
 A medium iron approach to a 3 tiered narrow green with bunkers on either side.
 Remember to use enough club, as the green is higher than meets the eye.